 I found this cake Saturday night while going through a 1997 Better Homes & Gardens.
 At first I thought it was a chocolate cheesecake recipe, but the introduction to the recipe said it was a much-requested chocolate layer cake recipe from a 1975 issue of BHG.
-I hadn’t heard of it, so I did some research and found that the popular BHG cake was actually a spin on an old 1951 Bake-Off cake called Peppermint Double Delight — a recipe with an interesting technique.
+I hadn’t heard of it, so I did some research and found that the popular BHG cake was actually a spin on an old 1951 Bake-Off cake called Peppermint Double Delight -- a recipe with an interesting technique.
 You first make a cream cheese mixture, scoop that out to use as the frosting, then use the rest of the “frosting” as part of the cake batter.

 As for my cake, it was very good.
 It wasn’t as chocolaty as some other cakes and it took a while for the flavors to meld, but after it sat on the counter for a while (frosted), it absorbed a little more moisture and was even better.

-For instance, the end of step one says "Reserve 3-1/2 cups of the mixture to use in the cake; set aside." and then the beginning of Step 2 says "To the remaining mixture (you should have 2 to 3 cups mixture), beat in enough of the additional 1 to 2 cups sifted powdered sugar to make of spreading consistency.
+For instance, the end of step one says "Reserve 3-½ cups of the mixture to use in the cake; set aside." and then the beginning of Step 2 says "To the remaining mixture (you should have 2 to 3 cups mixture), beat in enough of the additional 1 to 2 cups sifted powdered sugar to make of spreading consistency.
 Cover and refrigerate the frosting."
-I don't think the recipe will be the same for everyone because measuring out exactly 3 1/2 cups of batter is tricky.
+I don't think the recipe will be the same for everyone because measuring out exactly 3 ½ cups of batter is tricky.
 It would be better if the recipe said to "weigh out XXX ounces or grams of batter to use in the cake" and then you'd be using the perfect amount for the cake batter since weight is so much accurate that volume.
 But this is an old recipe so it makes sense that there would not be a weight.

 A few notes to go with the original recipe

-- If using unsalted butter, add about 1/2 teaspoon of extra salt plus a pinch to make up for the salt missing in the butter.
+- If using unsalted butter, add about ½ teaspoon of extra salt plus a pinch to make up for the salt missing in the butter.
 The original was made with salted butter.

 - Measure the flour very carefully.
-My 2 1/2 cups of flour weighed 11.3 oz.
+My 2 ½ cups of flour weighed 11.3 oz.
 If you don't have a scale, stir the flour and aerate it before measuring.

 - Make sure to sift the confectioners' sugar before measuring since the original recipe calls for sifted confectioners sugar.
 If you use volume measurements and do not sift, you'll be using way too much sugar.
 Sifted confectioners' sugar takes up more room in a cup, therefore you need more of it (as in this recipe).